loicpp/mini-host/player-app/README.md

 # Player App - MiniHost

-The web application for players, built with Vue 3, TypeScript, and Vite, designed for hosting on Firebase Hosting.
+The web application for players, built with Vue 3, TypeScript, and Vite.
+Designed for hosting on Firebase Hosting, it communicates with the Host backend in real-time via Firebase Realtime Database.

 ---